Economic and Financial Affairs Council configuration (Ecofin)

 It also coordinates EU positions for international meetings, such as the G20, the International Monetary Fund and the World Bank.
 It is also responsible for the financial aspects of international negotiations on measures to tackle climate change.

-Priorities of the Economic and Financial Affairs Council during the Slovak Presidency
+Priorities of the Economic and Financial Affairs Council during the Maltese Presidency